jannes/rcmd/DESIGN.md

 ## Server

 The server should expose the library's operations through a HTTPS API secured with mTLS.
-Each distinct client should have a access only to the created jobs by itself.
+Each distinct client should have access only to the created jobs by itself.

 ### API

 #### Create
-endpoint: `PUT /jobs`
+`PUT /jobs`
 request body:
 ```
 {